salmonb/webfx/.github/README.md

 ## Fully cross-platform

-WebFX applications can be compiled for 7 different platforms, all from the same source code base.
+WebFX applications can be compiled and run on 7 different platforms, from a unique source code base.

 <div align="center">